wp-plugins/work-the-flow-file-upload/README.txt

 Use the 'max_number_of_files' attribute to limit the number of files users may upload.
 [wtf_fu_upload max_number_of_files="10"]

-See the wtf-fu 'File Upload' settings page for the full list of configurable upload options.
+See the work-the-flow-file-upload 'File Upload' settings page for the full list of configurable upload options.
 On this page you may also set default values that will be used by default if they are not specified in the embedded short code attributes.

-Here is an example specifying the full list of attributes set with their factory set default values ( as set for version 0.1.0 )
+Here is an example specifying the full list of attributes set with their factory set default values.

 [wtf_fu_upload
-wtf_upload_dir="wtf-fu_files"
-wtf_upload_subdir="default"
+deny_public_uploads="1"     // Do NOT allow public uploads i.e. user must be logged in. wtf_upload_dir="wtf-fu_files" wtf_upload_subdir="default"
 accept_file_types="jpg|jpeg|mpg|mp3|png|gif|wav|ogg"
 inline_file_types="jpg|jpeg|mpg|mp3|png|gif|wav|ogg"
 image_file_types="gif|jpg|jpeg|png"
+max_file_size="5"
-max_file_size="30"        // max size for individual files in Mb max_number_of_files="30" auto_orient="1"           // auto orient images that include orientation info. create_medium_images="0"  // set to 1 to create additional medium sized images. medium_width="800" medium_height="600"
-thumbnail_crop="1"        // crop to exact thumbnail dimensions. thumbnail_width="80"
+max_number_of_files="30"    // max size for individual files in Mb auto_orient="1"             // auto orient images that include orientation info. create_medium_images="0"    // set to 1 to create additional medium sized images. medium_width="800" medium_height="600" thumbnail_crop="1"          // crop to exact thumbnail dimensions. thumbnail_width="80"
 thumbnail_height="80"]